deadlysyn/grouper/README.md

 You've been pulled into a new team and even found a matching group, but aren't completely sure who to ask for access.
 You could ping your manager, but they're always in meetings.
 You could @team but you're really looking for @subteam.
-Lookup the group members yourself and start a slack thread with those who can directly help you!
+Find group members yourself and start a slack thread with those who can directly help you:

 ```console
 ❯ http https://grouper/api/v1/groups/foo